Being an IB School

 Students think about how they learn best

-Through IB Programes, IB students “learn how to learn”, studying our unique theory of knowledge (TOK) course.
-They are encouraged to try different approaches to learning and to take responsibility for their own educational progress.
+Through IB Programmes, IB students 'learn how to learn' by developing a range of 'Approaches to Learning' skills.
+They are encouraged to take responsibility for their own educational progress.

 Our programmes help IB students: